DMVis/DMVis/documentation/components/point.md

 - Type: `number`

-Non-scaled x-coordinate of the point.
+Scaled x-coordinate of the point.

 ## y

 -Type: `number`

-Non-scaled y-coordinate of the point.
+Scaled y-coordinate of the point.

 # Optional Attributes